From Florence to Pisa: 4 Best Ways to Get There

 After some free time to explore on your own and take more pictures, you'll meet your guide again to start your trip back to Florence.

 This tour also offers a low-cost option that skips the walking tours in Pisa and Lucca.
-If you choose the low-cost option, you'll have time to explore on your own once you arrive at each town, meeting your guide back at a specific time and place afterwards.
+If you choose the low-cost option, you'll have time to explore on your own once you arrive at each town, meeting your guide back at a specific time and place afterward.

 3. From Florence to Pisa by Bus

 If you're on a budget, the cheapest way to travel between Florence and Pisa is to take a bus.
 Companies such as FlixBus and Baltour offer several buses a day between the two cities.
 FlixBus buses depart from Piazzale Montelungo bus station, the city's main bus station, while Baltour operates from the smaller Autostazione Sita.
+Tickets are 20 percent cheaper if you buy at least one day in advance.

 The earliest bus departs from Florence at 1:30am - but keep in mind that the route is only 95 minutes long, and you wouldn't want to arrive in Pisa that early.
 There's a convenient 9am bus to Pisa and a few afternoon options, with the last bus departing at 5:50pm.
+The buses back to Florence don't run that frequently.
+During the low season, it might be just twice a day, so make sure you check the schedule in advance.

 Buses are comfortable, with plenty of legroom and reclinable seats.
 FlixBus buses also offer Wi-Fi, air-conditioning, and hot drinks on board.
-Tickets can be half the price of the train if you buy them at least a week or two in advance - if you wait until the last minute, prices will double or triple.
+Tickets can be half the price of the train if you buy them at least a week or two in advance; if you wait until the last minute, prices will double or triple.

 All buses arrive at the Autostazione Via Pietrasantina bus station in Pisa.
 From here, you can walk to the city center in about 20 minutes or catch a local bus for a five-minute ride.
 You'll get off just a couple of blocks away from the tower and the main attractions in Pisa.